Annual Unrestricted Support (Annual Fund)

 When you make an endowment gift, you are truly making an investment in the future.
 These gifts are invaluable to the strength, quality and success of Washington University and Arts & Sciences.
 Endowed professorships, endowed scholarships, endowed academic and research programs and endowed facility funds together provide critical permanent support for our faculty’s teaching and research and our students’ educational experience.

 The goal of the endowment is to provide stable support for future generations.
-To discuss endowment opportunities, please contact Senior Director of Development Steven Rosenblum at 314-935-5308.
+To discuss endowment opportunities, please contact Executive Director of Development Steven Rosenblum at 314-935-5308.

 Outstanding Faculty (Professorship)

 During the Leading Together: the Campaign for Washington University, Arts & Sciences aims to raise $120 million in gifts and commitments to retain and recruit the finest teachers and scholars in the humanities, sciences, and social sciences, as well as secure more than 35 additional endowed professorships, the highest honor that can be bestowed on a faculty member.

 Gifts that strengthen our faculty will strengthen every aspect of the faculty mission: teaching, research, and mentorship—great teachers help students achieve subject matter expertise, quality research enhances the reputation of Washington University and Arts & Sciences, and strong mentorship prepares undergraduates and graduate students to become the leaders of tomorrow.
 Please contact Executive Director of Development Steven Rosenblum at 314-935-5308 to discuss how your gift can impact faculty support.

 Your support helps prepare the leaders of tomorrow.
 Today, nearly half of all Arts & Sciences undergraduate students and nearly all of our graduate students receive some sort of financial aid, which makes their attendance possible.
 The goal of Scholars in Arts & Sciences is to bridge the gap for those students whose family situations might otherwise put Washington University out of reach.